Medication Errors Lawyers and Attorneys

 Pharmacists who fill your prescription may also be held liable for medication errors.
 For example, a pharmacist may misread what the doctor has prescribed you and give you the wrong medication as a result.

 If the manufacturer has accidentally mislabeled a medication, they may be held liable if you are given the wrong medication as a result.

 It’s possible for more than one party to be at fault for your injuries.
-For example, if a doctor who is fully aware of your medical history prescribes you a medication that may interfere with medication you are taking, he may be held liable.
+For example, if a doctor who is fully aware of your medical history prescribes you a medication that may interfere with medication you are taking, they may be held liable.
 A pharmacist who reviews your medical history and does not inform you of the interaction between the two medications may also be held liable in this case.
 Proving liability can be complex, which is why you should always rely on an experienced personal injury attorney to represent you in medication error cases.

 If You Are the Victim of a Medical Error, Call Our Trial Attorneys at CZ Law Today!

 Some victims may not experience any health complications as a result of a medication error, but others are not so fortunate.
 If you have been injured because of a medication error, contact the law firm of Carpenter & Zuckerman today to discuss your legal options.
 Our team of experienced attorneys will fight to recover compensation for your medical expenses, lost wages, and pain and suffering.